kawaharas/CLCL-OpenVR/README.md

 - GLEW 2.1.0 *
 - GLM 0.9.9

-&nbsp; \*  These libraries are needed to build with multi-threaded (/MT) option.
+\*  These libraries are needed to build with multi-threaded (/MT) option.

-&nbsp; **Optional (experimental: for the external camera function):**
+**Optional (experimental: for the external camera function):**

-&nbsp; &nbsp; Following library is not used in the pre-built library.
+Following library is not used in the pre-built library.
-&nbsp; &nbsp; Please rebuild your own library if you want to enable the external camera function.
+Please rebuild your own library if you want to enable the external camera function.
-&nbsp; &nbsp; To toggle enable/disable the external camera, press "c" key.
+To toggle enable/disable the external camera, press "c" key.

 - Ovrvision Pro SDK 1.90 *

-&nbsp; \* The library is needed to use the external camera (Ovrvision Pro by Wizapply).
+\* The library is needed to use the external camera (Ovrvision Pro by Wizapply).

 ## Building the Library